 For graduate applications, please also check our department website for the details of application procedure.
 Undergraduates interested in this research should contact directly to Dr. Erdem via e-mail.

-- Functionalization of Semiconductor Nanoparticles in a Microfluidic System
+- Controlled Synthesis of Magnetic Janus Microparticles in a Novel Microfluidic System

 - M. Abdul Wahab and E. Y. Erdem (2020).
 "Multi-step microfludic reactor for the synthesis of hybrid nanoparticles", J. Micromech.
 Microeng